axch/dysvunctional-language/ls/fol/README.md

   Completely optimizes the given FOL program and returns the result.

-FOL Optimization proceeds as a cascade of stages, which you can also run one by one to see their effect.
+FOL optimization proceeds as a cascade of stages, which you can also run one by one to see their effect.
 The stages are all self-contained, in that you can run them in any order.
 Some stages rely on the program being normalized in one way or another; they will